annam-ai-iitropar/vision_agrichat/render_app/README.md

-# 🌿 vision_agrichat - Crop Disease Detection Web App
+# 🌿 Vision_agrichat - Crop Disease Detection Web App

 **vision_agrichat** is an intelligent web application designed to detect crop diseases from leaf images using a **YOLOv12n** deep learning model.
 Built using **Streamlit** and deployed on **Render.com**, the app provides a fast and user-friendly interface for farmers, researchers, and agri-tech developers to identify diseases and take action promptly.